-What does blue remind you of?
-The colour has been an important part of art and paintings for centuries; Arts & Collections takes a look at its history.
+What does the colour blue remind you of?
+The hue has been an important part of art and paintings for centuries; Arts & Collections takes a look at its history.

 Go back far enough into art history and you will find that the colour blue—as we know it today—simply did not exist.
 The ancient Greeks didn’t seem to have a word for it, combining it instead with what we would think of as several different colours, such as red and purple.
 Homer himself typically described the sea as ‘wine-dark’ rather than calling it blue.

 In art, the colour blue was deemed a luxury.
 In nature, blue pigment is hard to come by—in the early days of art and painting there were no immediate materials to make this particular dye with.
 It wasn’t until the Egyptians started mining and found lapis lazuli that people were able to create art featuring the colour blue.
 As a semi-precious stone, lapis lazuli was very expensive; it was ground up to make the valuable ultramarine pigment used by artists for centuries to come.
 Blue was later made by combining metals, but until a method of extracting dye from the leaves of plants was found, blue was—for a long time—seen as a prestigious colour.

 Due to its value, the colour blue was used to depict important people in Renaissance and pre-Renaissance eras.
 The Virgin Mary is most commonly depicted wearing blue as a mark of respect and to make her stand out.
 Blue became associated with royalty when the monarchy in France began regularly wearing the colour—a fashion trend that was adopted by royals from other countries.
 In the 12th century it became part of the royal coat of arms of France; paintings of the mythical King Arthur began to show him dressed in blue.